Common cold: Prevention

-The only useful ways to reduce the spread of cold viruses are physical measures such as using correct hand washing technique and face masks; in the healthcare environment, gowns and disposable gloves are also used.
+The only useful ways to reduce the spread of cold viruses are physical and engineering measures such as using correct hand washing technique, respirators, and improvement of indoor air.
+In the healthcare environment, gowns and disposable gloves are also used.
+Droplet precautions cannot reliably protect against inhalation of common-cold-laden aerosols.
+Instead, airborne precautions such as respirators, ventilation, and HEPA/high MERV filters, are the only reliable protection against cold-laden aerosols.
 Isolation or quarantine is not used as the disease is so widespread and symptoms are non-specific.
 There is no vaccine to protect against the common cold.
-Vaccination has proven difficult as there are many viruses involved and they mutate rapidly.
+Vaccination has proven difficult as there are so many viruses involved and because they mutate rapidly.
 Creation of a broadly effective vaccine is, therefore, highly improbable.

 Regular hand washing appears to be effective in reducing the transmission of cold viruses, especially among children.
 Whether the addition of antivirals or antibacterials to normal hand washing provides greater benefit is unknown.
 Wearing face masks when around people who are infected may be beneficial; however, there is insufficient evidence for maintaining a greater social distance.

 It is unclear whether zinc supplements affect the likelihood of contracting a cold.
-Routine vitamin C supplements do not reduce the risk or severity of the common cold, though they may reduce its duration.
-Gargling with water was found useful in one small trial.